Batang Quiapo (TV series)

+FPJ's Batang Quiapo (lit.
+'FPJ's Quiapo kid'; international title: Gangs of Manila) is a Philippine television drama action series broadcast by Kapamilya Channel.
+Based on the 1986 film of the same title, the series is directed by Malu L. Sevilla, Darnel Joy R. Villaflor, Richard V. Somes, Coco Martin and Kevin de Vela, it stars Martin in the title role.
+It premiered on February 13, 2023, on the network's Primetime Bida line up.

-The series is also available for streaming via iWantTFC worldwide.
+The series is streaming online on YouTube.

 Synopsis

-A young man rises to be one of the biggest outlaws in the neighborhood while he navigates his way in life to survive in Quiapo.
+A young man named Tanggol rises to be one of the biggest outlaws in the neighborhood while he navigates his way in life to survive in Quiapo, Manila.
 Hoping to earn the affection of his parents, his feat draws him closer to the truth about his identity.